dingkillerwhale/OSLO/README.md

 pxt - paraxial_trace: Display the ray height, refracted angle and angle of incidence for the paraxial axial and chief rays.
 The default is to trace the rays in the Y-Z plane.

-sop: set object point, tracing a Hamiltonian ray which is reference ray that involve coordinates that are defied inside the lens
+sop - set_object_point: tracing a Hamiltonian ray which is reference ray that involve coordinates that are defied inside the lens

+trr - trace_reference_ray: get the curretn object point data

 ### Spot Diagram Evaluation commands